-The Office of Ecosystem Projects plays a key role in carrying out the largest environmental restoration project in the world — restoring America’s Everglades.
+The Office of Ecosystem Projects plays a key role in carrying out the largest environmental restoration project in the world — restoring the natural treasure of America’s Everglades.
 Our office ensures effective implementation of DEP’s policy, programmatic, technical and regulatory responsibilities under the Everglades Forever Act, the Comprehensive Everglades Restoration Plan, the Northern Everglades and Estuaries Protection Program, and related efforts including Kissimmee River Restoration, Critical Projects Program, Herbert Hoover Dike Rehabilitation, and Modified Water Deliveries to Everglades National Park.
-Restoration initiatives are focused on improving water quality and restoring the hydrology and ecology of the Everglades ecosystem, which extends further than many realize — stretching from the Kissimmee Chain of Lakes, to Lake Okeechobee, through the remaining Everglades and on to the waters of the Florida Bay — an area covering 18,000 square miles.
+Restoration initiatives are focused on improving water quality and restoring the hydrology and ecology of the Everglades ecosystem — stretching from the Kissimmee Chain of Lakes, to Lake Okeechobee, through the remaining Everglades and on to the waters of the Florida Bay — an area covering 18,000 square miles.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.